 How long does it take for your organization to field a new application or service?
 Is the process bogged down by required changes on discrete networks and security appliances across your data centers, campuses and branch offices?

 For many IT organizations, changes must be executed during limited maintenance windows.
-Should something go wrong, the change must be scrubbed, a postmortem must be performed, and a second attempt must be scheduled.
-Even if the process runs smoothly, coordinating the change or rollout across multiple groups within IT can be complicated and time consuming.
+Should something go wrong, the change must be scrubbed, a postmortem must be performed and a second attempt must be scheduled.
+Even if the process runs smoothly, coordinating the change or rollout across multiple groups within IT can be complicated and time-consuming.

-The network and security appliances are no longer discrete and dispersed across multiple locations.
+With SASE, network and security appliances are no longer discrete and dispersed across multiple locations.
 The historically independent functions run as a service in the cloud, giving your organization the ability to execute change quickly, no matter the size of your business.

 This adds efficiencies to the change process.
-Necessary modifications take minutes to setup and push to your organization.
+Necessary modifications take minutes to set up and push to your organization.
 The risk of being isolated from your network, especially with security changes, is minimized since SASE runs in the cloud and changes can be reverted just as quickly as they were made.
 Additionally, full logging and visibility can quickly let your teams know if something goes wrong so they can make appropriate adjustments and salvage the maintenance window without wasting hours isolating faults.

-SASE allows IT operations to provide a better experience for their internal customers within the business.
+These features allow IT operations to provide a better experience for their internal customers within the business.